sk4ndal-commits/rtlog/README.md

 Options:
 - -f, --follow       Follow the file for appended lines (tail -f)
-- -e, --regex PAT  Regex filter to highlight matches (case‑insensitive)
+- -e, --regex PAT    Initial regex to highlight (case‑insensitive).
+This is optional; you can add more patterns from the Filter Panel at runtime.
 - -V, --version      Show version
 - -h, --help         Show help